Is a Breathable Crib Mattress Worth it?

 SafeSleep® is a revolutionary two-part system allowing an infant who is face straight down to breathe normally right through the mattress.
 It is the only crib mattresses recognized by American Academy of Pediatric Policy Makers as reducing the risks associated with SIDS and other infant sleep related deaths.

 Scientific testing reveals carbon dioxide dissipates in less than half a second on the SafeSleep® breathable crib mattress.
 An infant takes a breath every 1-2 seconds, meaning the carbon dioxide on the SafeSleep® breathable crib mattress is gone before a baby takes their next breath– even if face straight down.
-It takes, on average, two minutes for carbon dioxide to dissipate on most crib mattresses.
-For some crib mattresses that claim to be “breathable,” it takes as long as three minutes, meaning carbon dioxide is always be present for baby to breathe in if in the prone position.
+It takes, on average, 160 seconds for carbon dioxide to dissipate on most crib mattresses.
+For some crib mattresses that claim to be “breathable,” it takes as long as 180 seconds, meaning carbon dioxide is always present for baby to breathe in if in the prone position.

 With all its features and benefits, the SafeSleep® breathable crib mattress is a logical choice.
 But with a $299 price tag, is the SafeSleep® breathable crib mattress worth it?